clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 # Part 1: dealing with macros without hooks

 Before hooks existed, clj-kondo already had a few ways to deal with macros.

-## Example
+We will explain those using an example.

 Check out the awesome `when-let*` macro by Thierry Smeekes: